-I take pride in my advanced detective skills.
-They can be applied to almost anything – figuring out who ate a sticky snack on the couch, busting the person who wore muddy shoes into the house, and more importantly, identifying the entry point of an army of ants invading our house.
+I take pride in my advanced detective skills, and I apply them to almost everything!
+For example, figuring out who ate a sticky snack on the couch, who wore muddy shoes in the house, and most importantly, where is the entry point of the army of ants invading our house?

-Having ants everywhere outdoors doesn’t bother me – it’s when I see them trailing along my kitchen countertops that I spring into action.
-For the past two spring/summer seasons we have successfully rid our house of two different types of ants, and decided it was time to show you how to get rid of ants naturally!
+Having ants everywhere outdoors doesn’t bother me.
+But when I see them treading upon the kitchen countertops I spring into action.
+Therefore, in the past two spring/summer seasons we have successfully rid our house of two different types of ants.
+Also, we decided it was time to show you how to get rid of ants naturally!

-Some ants are specific to region, so we only have experience dealing with certain types.
-In this article we’ll cover remedies for odorous house ants and carpenter ants.
-(Continue reading to the end of the article for tips that may work on other species.)
+Some ants are specific to the region, so we only have experience dealing with certain types.
+So in this article, we’ll cover remedies for odorous house ants and carpenter ants.
+In addition, read the end of the article for tips that may work on other species.

 Odorous House Ants

 Odorous house ants will leave a chemical pheromone trail wherever they travel.
 If you kill them, other ants will simply follow the trail and show up in the same places.
-For this reason, the entire colony must be killed.
+For this reason, kill the entire colony.

 When you see the first few ants, you can sponge them (and the surrounding area) with soapy water to eliminate the pheromone trail.
 Immediately work to figure out where they’re getting into your house, and begin placing homemade ant bait at the entry points.

 Resist the urge to kill all the ants you see.
 They will carry the bait back to the nest, unable to differentiate between the borax and sugar, and the borax particles will eventually kill the entire colony.
-The more ants that are allowed to find the bait and carry it back, the faster the colony will die off.
+The more homemade ant bait carried back to the colony, the fewer ants you will have.

 Practicing good sanitation practices is one of the best ways to make your home less attractive to ants.
 Keep spills, crumbs, and garbage cleaned up in the kitchen.
-Make sure all food – especially anything sweet – is stored in tightly sealed containers or zip-top bags.
+Be sure to store all food – especially sweets – in tightly sealed containers or zip-top bags.
 They will get into things like jars of honey that have drips on the side or around the lid, so sealing the jar in a zip-top bag will protect it.

-Carpenter ants are commonly found around homes in wooded areas.
-They don’t carry bait back to their nests, so you have to kill them at the source.
+You will find Carpenter ants around homes in wooded areas.
+They don’t carry the homemade ant bait back to their nests, so you have to kill them at the source.
 This means you have to do a little detective work to find the nest(s).
 Don’t bother using the borax/sugar bait – they’ll just feed on it like little piggies at a trough.

 The best natural remedy we have found for eradicating carpenter ants is Diatomaceous Earth (DE).
 DE is completely natural and organic.
 It is made from tiny skeletal remains of algae-like plants.

 In order to get rid of a colony of carpenter ants, DE must be injected directly into the nest.
 We used a medicine dropper to squirt dry DE into cracks where we found them nesting.
-You can also use a gadget like this to spray it into cracks or holes.
-DE must be reapplied after it rains.
+You can also use a bulb duster gadget to spray it into cracks or holes.
+And remember, DE must be reapplied after it rains.

 The best advice I can give to get the most out of your DE treatments is to stay on top of it!
 This pesky ant species may relocate their nests and find new ways into your house.
 If you see a resurgence, put your detective hat back on and find that nest.